-- Foster parents are kept informed of program and staff changes (for example, when the assigned Child Welfare Specialist changes) - Office telephone systems are easy to navigate and Child Welfare Specialists can be reached directly or through the secretary.
+- Foster parents are kept informed of program and staff changes (for example, when the assigned Child Welfare Specialist changes) - Office telephone systems are easy to navigate, and Child Welfare Specialists can be reached directly or through the office manager.
+The phone system has been upgraded to new phones making it more user friendly with direct extensions.
 When necessary, foster parents are given staff's cell phone numbers. - Home and family visits are scheduled with foster parents as far in advance as possible and with consideration for the foster parent's schedule.
-Foster parents are made aware that unannounced home visits may be conducted in accordance with DCFS Rules and Procedure when needed to assess licensing compliance and/or safety issues. - Foster parents are contacted as soon as possible when the Child Welfare Specialist needs to cancel or change appointments or when they will be late for an appointment. - Child Welfare Specialist address foster parents by "Mr., Mrs., Ms" unless they are given permission to do otherwise. - Foster parents' accomplishments with their birth children, their lives and work experience are recognized, valued, and utilized. - All agency staff is expected to respond to foster parent requests, questions and needs as they arise. - The Child Welfare Specialist is expected to routinely ask the foster parents questions to elicit how they are adjusting to the presence of the child in their home, how it is affecting the family, and other questions that are designed to elicit their needs. - As indicated, the supervisor develops performance goals for annual evaluations for the Child Welfare Specialist - The Licensing Specialist maintains an up-to-date mailing list so agency communications go to all foster parents.
-Foster parents who prefer email are contacted electronically.
+Foster parents are made aware that unannounced home visits may be conducted in accordance with DCFS Rules and Procedure when needed to assess licensing compliance and/or safety issues. - Foster parents are contacted as soon as possible when the Child Welfare Specialist needs to cancel or change appointments or when they will be late for an appointment. - Child Welfare Specialist address foster parents by "Mr., Mrs., Ms." when appreciated by the foster parents. - Foster parents' accomplishments with their birth children, their lives and work experience are recognized, valued, and utilized. - All agency staff is expected to respond to foster parent requests, questions and needs as they arise. - The Child Welfare Specialist is expected to routinely ask the foster parents questions to elicit how they are adjusting to the presence of the child in their home, how it is affecting the family, and other questions that are designed to elicit their needs. - As indicated, the Foster Care Director develops performance goals for annual evaluations for the Child Welfare Specialist

-• Shelter, Inc. considers all foster home applicants regardless of race, culture, marital status, gender, gender identity or sexual orientation.
+- The Licensing Specialist maintains an up-to-date mailing list, so agency communications go to all foster parents.
+Foster parents who prefer email are contacted electronically. - Shelter, Inc. considers all foster home applicants regardless of race, culture, marital status, gender, gender identity or sexual orientation.